Code-Institute-Submissions/CI-MS2-Magic-Island/README.md

 - Designed with HTML5, CSS3, JavaScript and GSAP.
 - Animation before load website showing what to expect.
+- Skip button for users who are coming back to the website and do not want to see the animations again.
 - About and Thing to Do sections nicely fade in with scroll.
 - Things to Do section with buttons showing different things to do, and also showing the locations on the Google Maps API.
 - Pop up Modal when submitting the form with thank you message.